robillardstudio/itmai/ateliers.md

 ___Misleading Images and Artificial Intelligence Models___

 _Study day and workshops, October 12 and 13 at Fresnoy, National studio of contemporary arts.
-Organized by Gaëtan Robillard, Renée Bourassa and the international research group Arcanes – CRILCQ and Laval University (Canada)_
+Organized by Gaëtan Robillard, Renée Bourassa and the international research group Arcanes – CRILCQ and Laval University (Canada)._

 ## Ressources ateliers (_Workshops material_)